jimratliff/GenoMac-user/README.md

 - Finder
   - ✅ Open new window to HOME is meant to be bootstrap only, not maintenance
   - Show hard disks, external drives, connected servers is meant to be different for admin users than for regular users.
+- Setting apps “Assign to: All Desktops” requires that there already be multiple Spaces
+  - Thus, I need either (a) create at least a second Space early or (b) defer making these assignments until after there are multiple Spaces.
 - Assiging wallpapers to Spaces
   - Keyboard Maestro has a “Set Desktop Image” command that, I believe, is limited to the current Space.
 You could then iterate over Spaces and set the wallpaper.
     - This may not be preferable to AppleScript-ing the entire process.